Validation of marriage

 In Catholic canon law, a validation of marriage or convalidation of marriage is the validation of a Catholic putative marriage.
 A putative marriage is one when at least one party to the marriage wrongly believes it to be valid.
 Validation involves the removal of a canonical impediment, or its dispensation, or the removal of defective consent.
 However, the children of a putative marriage are legitimate.

 Simple convalidation

 If the impediment to a marriage is a defective consent by one or both parties, a simple renewal of consent removes the impediment and can effect validation.

-When a couple has received a dispensation, the partners may validate the marriage by a simple renewal of consent according to canonical form as a new act of the will.
-When the impediment had affected only one of the parties and the other was unaware of the impediment, only the one aware of the impediment must renew consent.
-If the impediment is known to both parties, or the impediment is public, then a public renewal of consent by both parties is required.